 Since it can be argued that many different types of conduct potentially pose a risk to the health or moral character of a child, law enforcement officials may take great latitude in bringing charges under this provision and it is essential to work with a lawyer who understands how to defend against such tactics.

-What is Risk of Injury to a Minor in CT?
+What is Risk of Injury to a Minor?